Easy, one-bowl Triple Chocolate Banana Bread. Loaded with chocolate chips and topped with a dark chocolate ganache.

 - You can do this easily in one bowl, just add the dry ingredients directly into the wet instead of mixing them in a separate bowl.

-- This bread is not super sweet and has a strong chocolate flavour.
+- This bread is not super sweet and has a strong chocolate flavor.
 If you’d like to tone that down and prefer it sweeter, reduce the cocoa powder to 1/4 cup and increase the flour to 1 1/4 cups.

 - I use Dutch-processed cocoa powder, but regular cocoa powder will work too.